TomSoerr/odin-recipes/README.md

 ![preview gif](./media/prev.gif)

 ## Description
-In this first project of “The Odin Project” I create a simple website with HTML.
+In this first project of “The Odin Project” I create a simple website with HTML. <br>
 This project has:

 - a main page with links